 What Is a Letter of Intent (LOI)?

 A Letter of Intent is a preliminary document in which a potential buyer outlines the key terms and conditions under which they propose to buy your business.
 The LOI sets expectations for price, payment structure, due diligence timelines, confidentiality, and other specific deal points.
-While not typically binding on all terms, the LOI serves as a roadmap for drafting the definitive purchase agreement.
+While not typically a binding document on all terms, the LOI serves as a roadmap for drafting the definitive purchase agreement.

 What Is Due Diligence from the Seller’s Perspective?

 Due diligence refers to the buyer’s detailed review of your business records and operations.
-As the seller, you will need to provide access to financial statements, tax returns, contracts, leases, employee records, insurance policies, intellectual property information, and any pending legal matters.
+As the seller, you will need to provide access to financial statements, tax returns, contracts, leases, employee records, insurance policies, intellectual property information, and any pending tax and/or legal matters.
 Properly preparing and organizing these documents can expedite the due diligence process and reduce buyer concerns.

 What Is the Difference Between an Asset Sale and a Stock Sale for the Seller?